tracyroseguajardo/readme-generator/README.md

 ## Installation

 To install and run this application: pull the application from gitlab and open in vscode.
 Using the integrated terminal, run the command npm init -y to initilize the node modules and then npm i to install the dependencies.

+## Usage

-Once that is set up, run he command node index.js to begin the application.
+Once that is set up, run the command node index.js in the integrated terminal to begin the application.
 There will be a series of prompts delivered via the terminal.
 Once all questions have been answered, the apllications will dynamically turn those responses into a professional ReadMe.
 It will be written to a file that the user can then copy and paste.

-## Usage

-Once that is set up, run he

 ## License